UIAA SafeCom answers your questions: List of Knots

 To choose what knots to teach in climbing is mostly an aspect of pedagogy and methodology, and to some extent culture.

 The UIAA does address the most common knots and their main purpose in the Alpine Handbook: Summer Skills, produced in partnership with The Petzl Foundation.
-The current digital version is available to purchase here.
-Please note that a new version is due for release and is available to preorder for UIAA member associations.
+For further information click here.

 Some extracts from the book, including articles which address questions related to ropes, are available here.